danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 ![prototype oas chart not updated](../images/prototype-oas-chart-not-updated.png "prototype oas chart not updated")

-Opening the browser developer tools and inspecting the Console tab reveals an Uncaught JavaScript error:
+Opening the browser developer tools and inspecting the Console tab reveals a JavaScript error:

 ```
 chart.js@3.7.0:13 Uncaught